 As Charlotte had expected, this proved to be very challenging for her given that she had not spent that much time with or been around her own peers for many years.

 Charlotte has also had other challenges to face.
 When she was 3 years of age, Charlotte was diagnosed with hydrocephalus.

 Hydrocephalus is when a build-up of fluid in the brain occurs.
 The excess fluid produced leads to increased pressure on the brain, which can cause damage to the brain tissue.

 This meant that Charlotte, has had to have a series of brain surgeries – the only treatment available for hydrocephalus, affecting her mobility.
 Charlotte was only able to get around in a wheelchair for the first 3 months, and then crutches for 6 months following surgery.
 Recovery, for Charlotte, has been a long and often difficult process - physically, emotionally and mentally.
 One that she is still going through.

-It was at this point that Charlotte came across the WiLL Project, when the Team visited North Warwickshire and South Leicestershire College last year.
+It was at this point that Charlotte came across the WiLL Project, when the team visited North Warwickshire and South Leicestershire College.

 “I never imagined, in my wildest fantasy, a year ago that I would have ever had the confidence or the know how to be able to design my own website; be part of a community that I helped to create as well as being able to raise funds for a charity that I care so deeply about”, states Charlotte.

 For WiLL Keyworker, Beverley: “It has been a pleasure and an honour to have had the opportunity to work with Charlotte these past few months.
 To have been able to support and guide her on this journey.
 I have been so impressed with her tenacious and positive attitude towards achieving her goals.
 I am so proud of everything that she has achieved”.